cncf/tag-security/assessments/projects/custodian/joint-review.md

 ### Expected Attacker Capabilities

-Per the principles of Zero Trust environments, we assume:
+Assumptions based on Zero Trust environments:

 * An attacker is already present within an organization’s cloud compute environments
 * An attacker potentially has access to cloud credentials
 * The Cloud Custodian execution environment has already been exploited

 Attackers could be insiders who already maintain regular privileged access to the environment and have reasonable familiarity with their organization’s deployment of Cloud Custodian.
 As such, it is expected these attackers will be intimately aware of the Cloud Custodian configuration, policies, deployment, serverless usage, and reporting integration.
-It is also assumed they also may retain ownership permissions to the repository where the configurations for the Cloud Custodian deployment are kept.
+It is also assumed they may retain ownership permissions to the repository where the configurations for the Cloud Custodian deployment is kept.

 Since c7n does not run as a daemon exposed to the internet (or any network), a comprehensive analysis of an external attack is not covered within this document.
 By definition, a successful external attacker who gains access to the c7n execution environment will likely take advantage of the same attack paths as an insider.